Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 badge: enterprise
 ---
 {:.warning .no-icon}
-> This feature is available for **tech preview only**, which means the feature is still in development, and should not be deployed in a production environment.
+> This feature is available in **beta** with limited support.
+It should not be deployed in a production environment.

 As an alternative to {{site.konnect_saas}}’s native authentication, you can set up single sign-on (SSO) access to {{site.konnect_short_name}} through